USS Valley Forge (CV-45): 1954–1960

-Operation Skyhook

 Valley Forge remained engaged in operations with TG Alpha through the early fall of 1959, when she then entered the New York Naval Shipyard for repairs.
 The ship returned to sea on 21 January 1960, bound for maneuvers in the Caribbean.
 During her ensuing operations, the carrier served as the launching platform for Operation Skyhook.
 This widely publicized scientific experiment involved the launching of three of the largest balloons ever fabricated, carrying devices to measure and record primary cosmic ray emissions at an altitude of between 18 and 22 mi above the Earth's surface.
 Following a deployment in the eastern Mediterranean Valley Forge returned to Norfolk to resume local operations on 30 August, continuing antisubmarine exercises as flagship of TG Alpha through the fall of 1960.

-Mercury Program

-On 19 December, the carrier acted as the primary recovery ship for the Mercury-Redstone 1A unmanned space capsule, the first flight of the Redstone rocket as part of Project Mercury.
+On 19 December, the carrier acted as the primary recovery ship for the Mercury-Redstone 1A uncrewed space capsule, the first flight of the Redstone rocket as part of Project Mercury.
 Her helicopters retrieved the capsule, launched from Cape Canaveral, after its successful 15-minute flight and splashdown.
 Two days later off Cape Hatteras, in response to an SOS, Valley Forge sped to the aid of the tanker SS Pine Ridge, which had broken in two during a storm.
 While the survivors of the stricken ship clung to the after half of the tanker, the carrier's helicopters shuttled back and forth to pick up the men in distress.
 Soon, all 28 survivors were safe on board Valley Forge.